Senshyi/nc-news-BE/README.md

 Returns a JSON object with the profile data for the specified user.

-NOTE: When it comes to building your front end you'll find it extremely useful to have the `belongs_to` property of your `articles` populated with the corresponding topic objects.
-You'll also find it handy if your POST comment endpoint returns the new comment with the created_by property populated with the corresponding user object.
+NOTE: When it comes to building your front end you'll find it extremely useful if your POST comment endpoint returns the new comment with the created_by property populated with the corresponding user object.

 ### Step 3 - Hosting